 Lie No. 1: You can start over

 The problem is that it’s illegal to request an EIN under false pretenses.
-It’s also illegal to lie on a loan application or misrepresent your Social Security number by subbing in an ill-gotten EIN.
-And we certainly shouldn’t have to tell you that it’s illegal to use a fake Social Security number, regardless of how the credit repair company tries to sell it to you as a different kind of number.
+It’s also illegal to lie on a loan application.
+And we certainly shouldn’t have to tell you that it’s illegal to use a fake Social Security number.

-Getting some extra credit might help boost your score by reducing your debt-to-credit ratio.
-You might also be in a situation in which you need to take out a loan.
-Regardless of why you’re applying, a sketchy credit repair company may tell you it’s OK to inflate your income on an application to boost your chances of approval.
-No one will ever know.
+A sketchy credit repair company may tell you it’s OK to inflate your income on an application to boost your chances of approval.
+No one will ever know, they might say.

 For more sage advice on deterring fraudsters, check out: “10 Golden Rules to Avoid Getting Scammed.”

-If the first thing a credit repair company says to you is “show me the money,” you need to show them the door.
+If the first thing a credit repair company says to you is “show me the money,” you need to show it the door.
 You don’t need to pay a retainer or an upfront fee to use a credit repair company.
-In fact, the federal Credit Repair Organizations Act prohibits companies from collecting fees in advance.
+In fact, the federal Credit Repair Organizations Act prohibits companies from demanding payment in advance.

-What’s more, federal law requires you get a credit repair contract in writing to outline the services to be rendered.
+What’s more, federal law requires that credit repair contracts be in writing.
 If a company doesn’t provide this and insists on being paid upfront, you know you’re dealing with a scam.

 How to repair bad credit on your own

-So how do you repair credit on your own?
+So, how do you repair your credit on your own?
 It’ll require a little work, but you can do exactly what a legitimate credit repair company would do.
 Even better, you don’t have to pay a dime.

 First, you need to request copies of your free credit reports.
-You can get them through annualcreditreport.com.
-That’s the official place to request your reports, and you’re entitled to one report from each of the three major credit bureaus every 12 months.
-Other websites will try to charge you for this information, so if you’re asked for credit card information, you’re on the wrong page.
+You can get them through AnnualCreditReport.com.
+That’s the official place to request your reports, and you’re entitled to one free report from each of the three major credit bureaus — Equifax, Experian and TransUnion — every 12 months.

-Next, you need to comb through those reports for any incorrect information.
+Next, comb through those reports for any incorrect information.
 Did you pay off that balance?
 Were you only late on that account once rather than the three times reported?
 Circle everything that may be wrong.

 If the credit bureaus side with you, the negative reports will drop off and your score will rebound.
-Otherwise, you’ll need to wait seven years for the info to disappear.
+Otherwise, you’ll need to wait as long as seven years in some cases for the info to disappear.